Stephen Colbert Thinks Donald Trump Just Might Take Guns Away To Beat Barack Obama

 “You’ll never get that passed.
 If you add concealed-carry, you’ll never get it passed,” he said.

-“Again, you’ll never get it passed,” Trump said again, making three times in all.
+“Again, you’ll never get it passed,” Trump repeated, making three times in all.

 “He’s being…reasonable?” a dumbstruck Colbert said.